 Get to know Jolene James, local media personality and a bit of a creative legend.
-We sat down with our favourite Tauranga radio host to learn about Peter and the Wolf, her ongoing obsession with Kiwi band The Mockers, a first job as a school receptionist, and why you might find her on the Daisy Hardwick walkway.
+We sat down with our favourite Tauranga radio host to learn about Peter and the Wolf, her ongoing obsession with Kiwi band The Mockers, and why you might find her on the Daisy Hardwick walkway.

 Your occupation, job title, artistic discipline (or very brief description of what you do)

-I am Breakfast Host on The Breeze 95.8FM, and also a Marriage Celebrant and Funeral Celebrant.
+I am Breakfast Host on The Breeze 95.8FM, and also an Emcee and Funeral Celebrant.

 What cities/towns have you lived in (or spent more than a few months in) beginning with the place of your birth?